Ebidir/Ebidir/README.md

-- 👋 Hi, I’m @Ebidir
+- 👋 Hi, this is eBIDIR/ Africa's first AI powered credit OS for SMEs
-- 👀 I’m interested in ...# Ebidir – Smart Cashflow & Payment Engine
 ### Authored by Alazar Solomon Kebede

 ## Description